-Children can be referred by their pediatrician, other health professionals, themselves, or by the police, social services, or the courts.
+Children can be referred by their pediatrician, other health professionals, themselves, the police, social services or the courts.
 The patients’ insurance may require a referral from the pediatrician.
 To arrange for an intake and medical exam, please contact our appointment line at 202-476-4100.

 To inquire about therapy, call 202-476-4100 and ask for the on-call clinician for child protection or the call the hospital operator at 202-476-5000.

 The Center offers psychological testing for children who have witnessed or have been victims of violence and abuse.
 Contact Herman Tolbert, Ph.D., at 202-476-6717 to arrange for psychological testing.
 Criteria for psychological testing in the center are as follows: